gorsuch/datalogger/Readme.md

 # DataLogger
 A simple structured data logger.
-Pass it a hash, and it takes care of storing it to the data sink of your choice (defaulting to stdout).
+Pass it a hash, and it takes care of storing it to the data sink of your choice (currently stdout, though plugins are on the way).

 ## Usage
 ```ruby